 What is the Best White Wine to Cook With?

-When preparing chicken dishes, I find Chardonnay to be the best choice because the flavor is deeper and will create a more flavorful sauce.
-However crisper white wines like Pinot Grigio or Sauvignon Blanc would also work.
+• When preparing chicken dishes, I find Chardonnay to be the best choice because the flavor is deeper and will create a more flavorful sauce.

-Cook your sauce until you've reduced the wine to about a third.
-This will cook off the alcoholic taste and deepen the flavor of the sauce.
-Then you can transfer this mixture to a bowl to rest while you create the rest of the sauce.
+• Then you can transfer this mixture to a bowl to rest while you create the rest of the sauce.

-Once the paste has been cooked for about a minute which will remove the flour taste you can slowly add the chicken broth, more wine, and season with garlic, Worcestershire sauce, and some flat-leaf parsley.
+• Once the base of the sauce has been made you will season with garlic, Worcestershire sauce, and some flat-leaf parsley.

-At this stage, you'll add back in the mushroom and shallot mixture, stirring to combine and warm the veggies through.
+• At this stage, you’ll add back in the mushroom and shallot mixture, stirring to combine and warm the veggies through.

-You can then add the chicken breasts back in, spooning the white wine sauce over the chicken and simmering until the sauce is thickened and the chicken is cooked through.
+After the sauce is prepared, you can then add the chicken breasts back in, spooning the white wine sauce over the chicken and simmering until the sauce is thickened and the chicken is cooked through.

 Plating this Recipe:

-You'll love this recipe because it's super easy and delicious and always wows a crowd!
+• You’ll love this recipe because it’s super easy and delicious and always wows a crowd!

 Please let me know if you make this recipe